Locations:

 What is perimenopause?

-Perimenopause (also referred to as the menopause transition) is when your body starts transitioning to menopause.
+Perimenopause is when your body starts transitioning to menopause.
 During this transition, your ovaries begin producing less hormones, causing your menstrual cycle to become erratic or irregular.
-At this time, your body is moving toward the end of your reproductive years.
+In perimenopause, your body is moving toward the end of your reproductive years.
+It’s a natural and normal progression, but it comes with both physical and emotional symptoms.
+Some of these symptoms can disrupt your life or make you uncomfortable.

 Advertisement